mataroa-blog/mataroa/README.md

 caddy reload --config /home/roa/mataroa/Caddyfile caddy stop
 ```

-Note that the value of the `NODEBUG` variable is ignored.
-What matters is
-merely its existence in the environment.

 Also, two cronjobs (used by the email newsletter feature) are needed to be
 installed.
 The schedule is subject to the administrator's preference.
 Indicatively: